 Some services, procedures, and programs with special requirements require LMC review and consultations.
 Refer to C-703 and the particular service to determine the approvals, consultations, and documentation required.

-Eye surgeries with complex procedures may need more consultation, staff may contactState office program specialist for blind services .
+Eye surgeries with complex procedures may need more consultation.
+VR staff may contact the state office program specialist for blind services at BVI_staffing@twc.state.tx.us.

+For more information, refer to C-703-36: Eye Surgery and Treatment for Eye Conditions.

 Medical Services Procedures

 When medical services are being considered, the following procedures must be followed: